 Letter from the CRA on the matter of expense allowance for municipal officers.

 If you have any issues accessing the budget summary please email email@example.com or firstname.lastname@example.org

 MFOA recommends that the Province adheres to the following principles for the 2019 budget: strengthening partnerships, consideration for unintended consequences, and information sharing.

 MFOA and AMO's response to PSAB's ITC on Employment Benefits: Non-Traditional Pension Plans focuses on the relationship between OMERS and its participating Ontario municipalities.

-MFOA's draft technical response to the consultation for the Housing Supply Action Plan.
+MFOA's technical response to the consultation for the Housing Supply Action Plan.
 The response dispels myths around development charges and explains how DCs benefit communities.

 On November 15, 2018, the provincial Fall Economic Statement was released.

 MFOA has submitted a letter to the Ministry of Municipal Affairs and Housing on the topics of Water/Wastewater Development Charges.